cpplibv/libv/LIBV-TODO.md

 4 way: template or linkage or external or dynamic
 -- commit --

+do not warn label without property size
+-- commit --

+component shortcut property setters for component specific modifier methods setComponentID => set()(Component::ID, "MainMenuTitle") setText		   => set()(Label::Text, "Main Menu");
+-- commit --

+percent is kind of shit... should be ratio and use the leftover (not statically assigned) space not all -- commit --

 use VBO for string2D
 use VAO for string2D
 -- commit --